Berita Harian (Singapore)

 Berita Harian (Malay for "Daily News") is the sole Malay-language broadsheet newspaper published in Singapore.
 It is published daily from Monday to Saturday, and on Sunday as Berita Minggu (Malay: "Sunday News").
-It was founded on 1 July 1957.
-The newspaper was revamped in May 2013.

-It had an average daily circulation of 52,500 in 2012.

-This newspaper is indirectly related to the Malaysian newspaper of the same name, Berita Harian.
-Although both were established on the same date, 1 July 1957, they were split in September 1972 as the Singaporean one is non-politically aligned whilst the Malaysian one remains aligned with United Malays National Organisation.
+This newspaper is indirectly connected to the Malaysian paper of the same name, Berita Harian.
+Both papers originated from a single publication founded on 1 July 1957.
+They were separated in September 1972, after which the Singaporean edition became de jure non-politically aligned and concentrated on Singapore-related news, while the Malaysian edition continued to maintain an alignment with the United Malays National Organisation (UMNO).